sesquideus/asmodeus/README.md

 timestamp and configuration options used to generate the population.

 ## Calculating sightings
-In the next step ASMODEUS computes the sightings.
+Once atmospheric entry of each meteoroid is simulated, you need to compute the geometry and luminosity data for ground-based observers.
+This is done by

-    > ./asmodeus-observer.py <dataset> <observer config file>
+    > ./asmodeus-observer.py <dataset> <observers config file>

 using the same `<dataset>` as before.
 Sightings are stored in `datasets/<dataset>/sightings` along with the used configuration parameters.